What Is The Child Support Law In Pennsylvania?

 In addition, there is no obligation for payment of back support before the date of that a party files for support.
 So, for example, if parents are separated for a year without a support order and one parent files for support after that year, the support will only begin from the date of filing, not the date of separation.

-Read more on child support guidelines here.
+You can read more on retroactive child support here.

 Contact Colgan & Associates To Be Your Trusted Family Lawyer